5 Basic Rights of Every Iowa Tenant

-Landlords must provide tenants with at least 30 days written notice before the landlord is allowed to increase a tenant’s rent.
+- Landlords must provide tenants with at least 30 days written notice before increasing a tenant’s rent.

-Iowa’s law does not set a limit on how much a landlord can increase a tenant’s rent by.
-Therefore, the actual amount of the rent increase is up to the landlord
+- Iowa’s law does not set a limit on how much a landlord can increase a tenant’s rent by.
+The actual amount of the rent increase is up to the landlord.

 Termination for Nonpayment: